-The Microsoft Word add-in feature called Cite While You Write (CWYW) which lets you easily insert citations in the text and add references to your bibliography from within any Word document.
+The Microsoft Word add-in feature called Cite While You Write (CWYW) lets you easily insert citations in your text and add references to your bibliography from within any Word document.
 You can choose among thousands of so-called output styles, such as the well-known APA, Oxford, and Vancouver styles, but also journal-specific styles.

 If you already have access to the desktop version of EndNote, you can also use EndNote Online when:

 You can export/import references back and forth from EndNote and EndNote Online.